 Take Evotaz according to your health care provider’s instructions.

 Always take Evotaz in combination with other HIV medicines.

 If you take too much Evotaz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-Evotaz may cause side effects.
-Most side effects from Evotaz are manageable, but a few can be serious.
-Serious side effects of Evotaz include heart rhythm problems, severe rash, liver problems, gallbladder problems, kidney problems, and life-threatening drug interactions.
-(See the WARNING box above.)
+Some side effects of Evotaz can be serious.
+Serious side effects of Evotaz include heart rhythm problems, severe rash, liver problems, gallbladder problems, and kidney problems.
+(See section above: What are the most important things to know about Evotaz?)

 Other possible side effects of Evotaz include:

 - Diabetes and high blood sugar ( ).